antarcticrainforest/seabreeze_param/_portfolio/04_install_um.md

 jcoastal                         = si(598, Sect_No, im_index)
 ```
 #### Add the output field
-The output field is a diagnostic field, which not preserved across timesteps.
+The output field is a diagnostic field, which not preserved across time steps.
 Diagnostic fields can be added in ```control/top_level/atmos_physics2_alloc.F90```.
 To add the output field of the sea-breeze detection add the following lines to ```control/top_level/atmos_physics2_alloc.F90```.
 ```fortran